hbctraining/publication_perfect/lessons/01_Introduction.md

 The data we have downloaded and read into R above represents the following 3 files from the larger analysis described in the paper:

 * **pp_all_meta.csv** - The metadata for the experiment.
 This experiment has **24 samples**, with each row as a sample.

+***Most of the values in this table are discrete or categorical.*** Even the `sort` column could be considered discrete, and can be factorized as such.

   <details>
     <summary>More details</summary>